oobabooga/text-generation-webui/Pygmalion-chat-model-FAQ.md

 #### Is the chat history truncated in the prompt?

-Old messages are removed one at a time once your prompt reaches the 2048 tokens limit.
-The context string is never truncated out and is always kept at the top of the prompt.
+Once your prompt reaches the 2048 token limit, old messages will be removed one at a time.
+The context string will always stay at the top of the prompt and will never be truncated.

 #### I am running pygmalion-6b locally and my responses are really short.
 Why is that?